40+ People Missing from two Adjoining Counties-Montgomery and Liberty

 Please note the list of missing is farther down on the page, but please take the time to read the paragraphs before to get a complete understanding of what is going on in the area.

-With 40 people missing from two adjoining counties, is it something sinister or is it just a coincidence?
+With 40+ people missing, is it something sinister or is it just a coincidence?

 Researched and edited by Helen Harriman-Oliver

 Please note: A Facebook page for the Missing Texas Forty has been created on 2/14/13.
 Please stop by and like and bring your support and your thoughts!